 Additional topics may be pursued through directed individual studies with members of the accounting faculty.
 In addition to these regularly scheduled seminars, the accounting research colloquium meets weekly to share the results of recent research conducted by University faculty, doctoral students, and invited scholars from other universities.

 Support Area Courses

-For the support area, three or four courses and/or seminars are selected by the candidate in consultation with the primary area advisor.
+For the support area, two or three courses and/or seminars are selected by the candidate in consultation with the primary area advisor.
 The support area may be chosen from an area either within or outside the College of Business.
-The nature of research in accounting is increasingly interdisciplinary, drawing on tools and concepts from economics, mathematics, statistics, finance, psychology, and other disciplines.
+The nature of research in accounting is increasingly interdisciplinary, drawing on tools and concepts from economics, statistics, finance, psychology, and other disciplines.
 These fields represent common areas in which recent doctoral students have chosen to take their support area coursework.